vectordotdev/vector/website/content/en/highlights/2021-12-14-improved-concurrency-model.md

 We've released an improved concurrency model that provides measurable performance improvements and enables more efficient vertical scaling.

-Previously, Vector set the limit to active tasks to the number of available CPUs in a given environment.
-Transforms were run sequentially, which made transforms a bottleneck in Vector pipelines.
+Previously, Vector was limited to executing transforms on a single thread, which led to them often being the bottleneck in Vector pipelines.

 With this new release, Vector will perform faster when a transform is a bottleneck, assuming that more CPUs are available to share their work.
 This works by Vector